 A rotating part may catch your cloths or fingers.
-Before starting a motor, ensure that there are no loose objects that can fly away (such as a key) on the motor shaft.
+Before starting a motor, ensure that there is no stuff that can fly away (such as a key) on the motor.

 Before touching a motor, shut off the power to it.